-When planning a Portugal trip, be sure to visit the local pastry shops.
+When planning a Portugal trip, visit the local pastry shops.
 The best shops are in Belem, one of the districts of Lisbon.

-It is so famous for its delicacies that visitors come here daily from all corners of Europe, just to try the sweets themselves.
+It is so famous for its delicacies that visitors come here daily from all corners of Europe to try the sweets themselves.

-As a final note, we would like to emphasize the drinks that will add even more excitement and reveal a kaleidoscope of dish flavors.
+Finally, we want to emphasize the drinks that will add even more excitement and reveal a kaleidoscope of dish flavors.

-The most traditional drink for Portugal is the famous port wine.
+The most traditional drink in Portugal is the famous port wine.
 In addition, the wines of Madeira, including “Likosh,” “Verdiglia,” “Sercial,” and “Bual,” have become world-famous.